eXpGNB/expgnb.github.io/docs/index.md

 hero:
   name: "eXpgNb"
-  text: "A documentation on how to set up a working gNodeB using openairinterface5g"
+  text: "Setup a working 5g core-network"
-  tagline: My great project tagline
+  tagline: A documentation on how to set up a working gNodeB using openairinterface5g
   actions:
     - theme: brand
       text: Roadmap